scaleoutsean/awesome-solidfire/README.md

 #### Splunk

+There are several ways to integrate:

+- Performance and status monitoring: use solidfire-exporter and [scrape Prometheus metrics from Splunk](https://www.splunk.com/en_us/blog/devops/metrics-from-prometheus-exporters-are-now-available-with-the-sfx-smart-agent.html?locale=en_us)
-- Redirect SolidFire log to a TCP port on Universal Forwarder or Indexer
+- Logs: redirect SolidFire cluster's syslog to Universal Forwarder
-- Send SNMP events to UF or Indexer.
+- Events and basic performance monitoring: use SNMP GETs and/or send SNMP traps to UF or Indexer.
 The SolidFire MIB files can be downloaded from the SolidFire Web UI.
-If you redirect SolidFire syslog, you probably don't want to also send SNMP traps to Splunk

 #### Syslog Forwarding